settinge/Weather_Report/README.md

 In building this dashboard, I create individual pages for each plot and a means by which they can be navigated.
 These pages contain the visualizations and their corresponding trends, if any.
 Also included is a landing page, a page where we can see a comparison of all of the plots, and another page that contains the data used to build them.(https://settinge.github.io/table.html)

+## How to Run Code

+1. Navigate to https://settinge.github.io/Landing.html and click on various tabs in the navigation bar

 ### Website Details

 The website consisted of 7 pages total, including: